 A collaboration of coastal community members to learn more about the seasonal occurrence of expatriated tropical and subtropical fish along the east coast of North America.

-Gathering Information
+Data Gathering

 The seasonal phenomenon of Gulf Stream Orphan arrivals creates a fascination shared by a large community of nature observers, divers, aquarists, and research scientists.
 The Gulf Stream Orphan Project hopes to provide a common place for members of this community throughout the region to contribute to a comprehensive understanding of their occurrence and environmental impact.
 These sightings are rare, so a large collaborative network is needed to assemble enough data to make significant inferences into the phenomenon.
+(IMAGE: CCS Surveying Pleasant Bay, Orleans MA)

 Understanding Our Oceans